 MARKAKIS RESTAURANT

-This waterfront restaurant located in little Piso Livadi might be my favorite on the island.
+This waterfront restaurant located in Piso Livadi might be my favorite on the island.
 The speciality is seafood, everything comes out fresh, beautiful and delicious.
-Highlights on the menu were the fried zucchini, tzatziki and sea bass cooked in butter, olive oil, capers and lemon juice.
+Highlights on the menu are the fried zucchini, tzatziki and sea bass cooked in butter, olive oil, capers and lemon juice.

 NAOUSA WATERFRONT